-Vehicle Code § 23540 VC is the California statute that imposes extra penalties if you receive a second DUI conviction within 10 years of a prior DUI conviction.
-The law also imposes extra penalties if the second conviction is for DUI causing injury or a reckless driving conviction that was bargained down from a DUI charge.
-The latter is known as a “wet reckless” driving conviction.
+Vehicle Code § 23540 VC is a California law that adds extra penalties if you get a second DUI conviction within ten years of a prior DUI conviction.
+The law also imposes extra penalties if the second conviction is for drunk driving causing injury or a “wet” reckless that was plea bargained down from driving under the influence.

 The full language of the code section reads as follows: